Athens to Paris

 Or at least that's the case with current maps.
 Older maps are more likely to include it.
-The map at right is from 1899, when the territory to the south was still controlled by the Ottoman Empire.
+The map above is from 1899, when the territory to the south was still controlled by the Ottoman Empire.

 As you can see from the maps, the Sofia-Varna main rail line runs west to east across relatively flat and open terrain.
 It runs along the southern edge of the rich farmland belt across much of the northern third of Bulgaria.

 Veliko Tarnovo is in the curving valley of the Yantra river.
 The high land around it is fairly flat, like a plateau cut by river valleys.
 The land gets more rugged to the south, leading to the Balkan Mountains running west to east across the central third of Bulgaria.

 Like I said, the city is built in a steep valley along a twisting river.
 This makes it difficult to run rail lines, which are limited as the radii of turns and steepness of grades.